wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 ## Before Getting Started: Some Fundamentals

-Here we introduce two fundamentals [Device Naming](#device-naming) and [Basic Facts of Wi-Fi Channelization](#basic-facts-of-wi-fi-channelization).
+Here we introduce two fundamentals: [Device Naming](#device-naming) and [Basic Facts of Wi-Fi Channelization](#basic-facts-of-wi-fi-channelization).

 ### Device Naming

-In order to mult-frontend operation, we devise an simply device naming protocol, which is elaborated in the follow section.
+In order to support multi-frontend operation, we devised a simple device naming protocol, which is elaborated in the following section.

 #### Device Naming for Commercial Wi-Fi NICs

 PicoScenes provides a script named `array_status`, which lists all the **PCI-E based Wi-Fi NICs**.
-A sample output is as below:
+A sample output is shown below:

 ![8 Wi-Fi NICs detected, and each has `four` IDs.](../images/array_status.png)